-When I was growing up in the mid-1960s Annuals (by then called “King-Size Specials” although I always found the word Annual to be more substantial) were a special treat.
-With school out and the long summer ahead, there was time to enjoy lazy days filled with exploring the outdoors, going to the movies, spending time with friends and - of course - reading comics.
-A trip to the candy store from June-August meant that Marvel would be putting out their latest yearly extravaganzas, an “extra” issue of the monthly comic of their top titles.
-The Bullpen Bulletins heralded their arrival, although we never knew what day they would be showing up, so anticipation was strong.
-Depending on their schedules, Marvel’s Specials usually featured either all new material; or a combination of new and reprint stories.
+When I was growing up in the mid-1960's Annuals (then called “King-Size Specials” although I always found the word Annual to be more substantial) were a special treat.
+With school out and the endless summer ahead, there was time to enjoy lazy days filled with exploring the outdoors, going to the movies, spending time with friends and - of course - reading comics.
+A trip to the candy store from June-August meant that Marvel would be putting out their latest yearly extravaganzas, an “extra” issue of their top monthly comics.
+The Bullpen Bulletins heralded their arrival, although we never knew what day they would actually show up, so anticipation was strong.
+Depending on their schedules, Marvel’s Specials featured either all new material or a combination of new and reprint stories.

 The first “King-Size Specials” I recall my brother John buying off the stands was in the summer of 1966.
 I was 6 years old, and the sounds of the Beatles “Paperback Writer”, Sinatra’s “Strangers in the Night”, and The Loving Spoonful’s “Summer in the City” wafted through transistor radios.

 Amazing Spider-Man Special # 3, Summer 1966.
 Romita pencils; Esposito inks.
 The Avengers, Spider-Man and the Hulk.
 What more could a six year old ask for??

 Amazing Spider-Man Special # 3 featured Spidey attempting to join the Avengers.
-It wasn’t the greatest story, and only clocked in at 20 pages and, unlike earlier Annuals, included no special features.
-It did feature reprints of Amazing Spider-Man #’s 11 & 12, a two-parter by Lee and Ditko that featured Dr. Octopus as villain.
+It wasn’t the greatest story, only clocked in at 20 pages and, unlike earlier Annuals, included NO special features.
+More importantly It included reprints of Amazing Spider-Man #’s 11 & 12, a two-part extravaganza by Lee and Ditko with the villainous Dr. Octopus taking center stage.
 It was probably the first time I was able to fully enjoy that tale, as my brother only had issue # 12 in his collection.
-Ditko’s art was compelling as always and the story was enjoyable.
+Ditko’s art and storytelling was riveting as always and Lee's dialogue equal to the task.

 FF Special # 4; Kirby pencils; Sinnott inks.
 All this and the battle of the century reprinted!